Prakash99/web-scrapper-petrolpump/README.md

 # web-scrapper-petrolpump
-To scrape data from petrolpumpdealerchayan.in
+To scrape data from www.petrolpumpdealerchayan.in